joy6543/Mathematical-and-Analytical-Methods/README.md

 # Mathematics-and-Analytical-Methods
-It contains various mathematics and analytical  methods programs using Python
+It contains various mathematical and analytical methods programs, plots and theories using Python